HakonHarnes/img-clip.nvim/README.md

 The plugin comes with the following commands:

-- `PasteImage`: Inserts the image from the clipboard into the document.
+- `PasteImage` Inserts the image from the clipboard into the document.

 Consider binding `PasteImage` to something like `<leader>p`.